lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

 There is an issue with trailed magnitudes that leads to overly dim detections (e.g., by up to 10 mag).
 This is an issue for only a few to ten thousand detections out of billions.

-**The camera footprint used a simplified shape.**
+**The camera footprint was slightly inaccurate.**
-However, it does have the correct size.
+However, the size was approximately correct.
 This means that while the total number of detections are still representative of the future LSST, individual objects might not have been detected for a given visit when they should have been.